unzip0/unzip0/README.md

 Although I consider myself a full stack developer, I feel more comfortable developing the backend part.
 I like to optimize database queries, be it Mysql or SQL Server.

 During the years that I was a part of the company, I did not place as much importance as I should on the world that is being created on Github.
 Yes, I am a newbie to repository collaboration but it is never too late.
-I am currently learning React, Node, and MongoDB.
+I am currently learning React, Node, MongoDB and Ionic.
 I wish I could consider myself a MERN Full Stack.

 Apart from programming, I am a reader of fantasy books and post-apocalyptic genre, I am a lover of RPG video games and I love to practice Crossfit.